UWCNuclear/UbuntuSetUp/README.md

         IF(SQRT(M1*E1).LT.COS(TH3/DEG)*SQRT(M3*E3_2)) TH4_1=180.-TH4_2
         Error: Syntax error in expression at (1)

-For the first two errors. remove the blank spaces between each of the variables such that there is only one blank space between each of the variables.
+For the first two errors, remove the blank spaces between each of the variables such that there is only one blank space between each of the variables.
-For the third and fourth error, after the number "180." place a blank space between the "180." and the "-Th4_2".
+For the third and fourth error, place a blank space between the "180." and the "-Th4_2".

 Or compile the file attached to this repo :-)